catpea/db/README.md

 - [ ] re-run bowel to keep homepage updated with latest posts.
 - [ ] Change template slightly, simplify it.
 - [ ] When ready, add catpea/website to the system and actually publish to the live webstite.
+- [ ] Delete server, poetry, warrior, and homepage (staging) as not to upset guthub.

 [Eternia]: https://www.npmjs.com/package/eternia